kompanie-dev/reagenz/documentation/COMPONENTS.md

 ## Dependency injection in components

 To access the dependencies you injected before, you can use the `dependencies` property in the component.
-In this example a click would cause a console.log execution, since the `Injector.injectDependencies` call in the `Setting up Dependency Injection` sets the `logger` dependency to the browsers native `console`.
+In this example a click would cause a console.log execution, since the logger dependency in the `Setting up Dependency Injection` sets the `logger` dependency to the browsers native `console`.

-If you would want to replace the logger with something else, the only thing you would need to change is the `logger` property of the `injectDependencies` call.
+If you would want to replace the logger with something else, the only thing you would need to change is the `logger` property in the `app.js`.

 ```js
 import { Component } from "@kompanie/reagenz";